-Alzheimer's Disease is marked by symptoms that progressively worsen over time.
-Typically, people first show difficulties with their memory.
-They may struggle to select words and lose some ability to speak fluently.
+Typically, people with Alzheimer’s disease first experience difficulties with their memory.
+They may have a hard time selecting words and lose some ability to speak fluently.
 Over time, the symptoms increase and become more severe.
-There are treatments to slow the progression of the symptoms, but there is no known cure for this condition.
-Eventually, those with Alzheimer's Disease may lose their ability to care for themselves independently.
+There are treatments to slow the progression of some Alzheimer’s symptoms, but there is no known cure for this condition.
+Eventually, people with Alzheimer's may lose their ability to care for themselves independently.

 #1 - Exercise And Stay Active

-#2 - Eat A Healthy Diet
+#2 - Eat A Nourishing Diet

 #3 - Sleep On A Regular Schedule